small-tech/nodekit/README.md

 ## Core design decisions

+  - A server.
   - Node.js only.
   - No build step.
   - No scaffolding/project generators.
-  - Run same server on development and production.
+  - Runs on both development and production.
   - < 60 seconds to get started in both development and production.
   - Optimise for server-side rendering.
   - TLS everywhere by default.